php-collective/wp-djot/readme.txt

 == Description ==

-WP Djot adds support for the [Djot](https://djot.net/) markup language in WordPress.
+Djot Markup for WP adds support for the [Djot](https://djot.net/) markup language in WordPress.
 Djot is created by John MacFarlane (creator of CommonMark and Pandoc) and offers cleaner syntax with more consistent parsing rules than Markdown.

 = Features =